ABOG 2023 Certifying Exam Candidates

 The Advanced Real-time Certification aka (ARC) is an online assessment system that allows you to fulfill your OCC Component 3 requirements.
 Each year you are to complete 24 assessments.
 Go to the AOBOG website for additional details.

 Consider coming to one of our 5-day review courses.
 This is not the same type of review course as in the past.
 Just as you evolve and practice evidence-based medicine, our course is designed for the adult learner and all lectures follow the national ACOG guidelines.
-Even better, you’ll walk away with Category I CME hours and loads of clinical pearls.
+You’ll walk away with Category I CME hours and loads of clinical pearls.